Moduli of flat connections in positive characteristic: Geometric Langlands in positive characteristic

 \begin{lemma} The arithmetic genus $g$ of a spectral curve $Y_a$ of a curve $X$ of genus $h$ and a Higgs bundle of rank $n$ is given by $g = n^2(h-1) + 1$ \end{lemma}

 \begin{proof} Because the arithmetic genus is constant in flat families it suffices to calculate the genus of smooth spectral curves.
-Let $\pi: Y_a \to X$ denote the finite morphism of a smooth spectral curve to $X$.
+Let $\pi\colon Y_a \to X$ denote the finite morphism of a smooth spectral curve to $X$.
 Since $\pi$ is finite, we know that $\chi(\pi_*\Oo_{Y_a}) = \chi(\Oo_{Y_a})$.
 The right hand side is given by $1 - g$ according to the Riemann-Roch formula.
 The left hand side is constant in flat families and thus may be computed for a particular spectral curve.
-We choose $Y_0$, the most non-reduced spectral curve corresponding to the nilpotent cone.
-If $\Theta_X$ denotes the sheaf of tangent vector fields on $X$, then Combining this with the Riemann-Roch formula we compute In particular we obtain that the arithmetic genus of a spectral curve is given by \end{proof}
+If $\Theta_X$ denotes the sheaf of tangent vector fields on $X$, then Combining this with the Riemann-Roch formula we compute In particular we obtain that the arithmetic genus of a spectral curve is given by $n^2(h-1)+1.$ \end{proof}

 This concludes the proof of Theorem \ref{thm:Langlands}.
 We finish this section by an important remark, which is proved by exactly the same methods as Theorem \ref{thm:Langlands}.